-During this phase, we dedicated a detailed session to study the media traffic behavior over the 5G network.
+During this phase, the team dedicated a detailed session to study the media traffic behavior over the 5G network.
 Table 2 shows the used bitrates, the Frames Per second (FPS) and the GOP structure.
-We generated 5 tests using the video sequence provided by TV2 with a bitrate between 10 - 50Mbps and 50 FPS with 1 second GOP.
+The team generated 5 tests using the video sequence provided by TV2 with a bitrate between 10 - 50Mbps and 50 FPS with 1 second GOP, as can be seen in Figure 22.